 of University of Cumbria)

-civet.
+two-spotted palm civet.
 Small numbers of Bushbuck are present

 but these can be hard to see and cape clawless otters are present

 Picture 5: Hausa genet (courtesy of University of Cumbria)

 rock python, green mamba and Senegal chameleon.
 There is also

-talk of re-introducing west African dwarf crocodile
+talk of re-introducing west African dwarf crocodile in coming

-should help visitors to see some of the shyer species in the forest.
+help visitors to see some of the shyer species in the forest.

 Visiting Pirang Bonto will encourage the efforts of the local